geoffb/www-geoffblair-com/htdocs/blog/new-zealand-2014-day-7.md

 ---
 *This is a series of posts chronicling our New Zealand trip.
 For more context, check out the [first day][first] or the [previous day][prev].*

-Tonight was our last night in Dunedin and pretty special as we dined and stayed the night at Larnach Castle on Otago Peninsula.
+Tonight was our last night in Dunedin and pretty special as we dined and stayed the night at [Larnach Castle][1] on Otago Peninsula.

 In the morning we had our last breakfast at the Scenic, checked out, and headed downtown for a little shopping before driving to the castle.
 We stopped at the Scottish Shop, and found a few fun trinkets.